chrisaq/dotfiles/README.md

 ```
 cat <<EOF
-# ignore all by default
+# ignore all by default to avoid tracking the entire homedir.
+# requires -f when adding files
 *
 EOF > $HOME/.gitignore
 ```